 Although DecaBDE is still allowed in the US, the implementation of the Toxic Substances Control Act means that DecaBDE is likely to be one of the first priority chemicals to be assessed and regulated by the EPA.

 Tris(nonylphenyl)phosphite (TNPP) was present as an antioxidant in the external resin used in Borealis compounds intended for fish packaging.
 There was growing concern in the market and among the public that the substance would be persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB).
 Borealis found an alternative material on the market containing a less hazardous antioxidant, which was evaluated not to be PBT/vPvB by a member state's competent authority.
 Borealis stopped using TNPP in 2010.

-In 2012, NPE was added to the REACH candidate list of SVHC for authorisation for its ED properties.
-There is also an EU-wide new restriction published, restricting the use of NPE in textiles from 2021 onwards.
+In the meantime, NPE was added to the REACH authorisation list (Annex XIV) with a sun-set date in January 2021 for its ED properties.
+There is also an EU-wide restriction published, restricting the use of NPE in textiles from 2021 onwards.

 Crystalline silica was used as an antiblocking agent in some PE film grades.
 In 2010, Borealis replaced it with amorphous, synthetic silica for this use.
 The International Agency for Research on Cancer had found it to cause cancer when inhaled.

 Please select one of the categories to find the desired information or use the search field.

 Search for information on our web pages.